Submissions are welcome!

 We are a dedicated group of survivors abused by clergy.
 Our mission is to reconcile our faith with the physical, mental, emotional and spiritual harm done to us.
 We wish to reach out to all who have suffered from any tragic event that has left your hearts broken and your faith shaken, just like ours.
 Together, we can raise our voices, tell our stories and provide healing information to make our Church and society a better place for all.

 - Programs.
-Do you know programs for survivors of abuse or their family members?
-These programs do not need to be focused on survivors of clergy abuse, but need to focus on promoting trauma-informed care and/or spiritual healing after abuse.
+We are focusing over the next year on getting as many retreats, workshops and other options for survivors and family members as possible reviewed here.
+These programs do not need to be focused on survivors of clergy abuse, and they do not need to be Catholic, but all must meet some basic standards our editors have set regarding trauma-informed care and/or spiritual healing after abuse.

 - Tips or advice for how can priests, teachers, all Christian preachers speak to the trauma wound from the pulpit?

 - How is health care good at caring for trauma wounds, how not?
 What have you learned that you might want to share?

 - What would you say to a victim of (any) abuse if he/she told you before anyone?

 - How do you / or how to you encourage victims to make some peace with the idea God did not save us from abuse?
 Why me, as a question?

 - How are family affected, and helped?
 What would you say pr have you said to a parent or sibling or spouse?

 - Do you have any reflections on others hurt by one or more degree of separation – teachers, social workers or therapists, or doctors/nurses, or ministers and priests or nuns?
 Compassion fatigue, or weary from sharing this grief and pain?

 - Is there something in the Christian faith that particularly offers support to a survivor and/or family member and/or those who care for them?